 EA is a cyclical planning process beginning with the highest priority components to ensure these components remain up-to-date.
 Due to the cyclical renewal process, EA is always evolving to meet changing requirements.

-For more information about EA and its impact on your technology programs and projects, please see the following EA policy documents:
+For more information about EA and its impact on your technology programs and projects, please review the following EA policy documents:

 The enterprise business architecture (EBA) documents the business strategy, governance, organization and business functions of Virginia state government.
 EBA also establishes a baseline that defines which organizations perform these functions.